alex-coch/alex-coch.github.io/message/README.md

 - `data/process_data.py`: The ETL pipeline used to process data in preparation for model building.
 - `models/train_classifier.py`: The Machine Learning pipeline used to fit, tune, evaluate, and export the model to a Python pickle (pickle is not uploaded to the repo due to size constraints.).
 - `app/templates/*.html`: HTML templates for the web app.
-- `run.py`: Start the Python server for the web app and prepare visualizations.s
+- `run.py`: Start the Python server for the web app and prepare visualizations.

 ## Instructions: